iron-software/IronBarcode-Examples/how-to/customize-barcode-style/README.md

 }
 ```

-IronBarcode offers a robust platform for barcode customization, enabling users to creatively modify appearance and add personalized touches.
+IronBarcode offers a platform for barcode customization, enabling users to creatively modify appearance and add personalized touches.
 For further exploration, including adding logos to QR codes, see ["How to Customize and Add Logos to QR Codes"](https://ironsoftware.com/csharp/barcode/how-to/customize-qr-code-style/).